 - (a) at any time that you resign by written notice.
-It is desirable that you give the Chair reasonable forewarning of any intention to resign or to not seek re-election where that is possible so that the Company can plan for succession of skills and experience; - (b) in accordance with the law or the Company's Constitution as set out at clause [].
+It is desirable that you give the Chair reasonable forewarning of any intention to resign or to not seek re-election where that is possible so that the Company can plan for succession of skills and experience; - (b) in accordance with the law or the Company's Constitution.